 The design and production of these five pieces yielded a mountain of process materials: printing plates, proofs, drawings, among other elements.
 A carefully selected group of these materials makes up the second part of this project and served to inspire the third, two to three prints (a selection below) from each artist.

 The book, prints, process materials, and map will all be on display for the first time together from March 31st through April 30th.
 Are you in Portland?
 Join us for an opening on March 31 from 6pm to 8pm.
 I wish I could be there in person, but many of my shift-lab pals will be there.
 Can’t make it?
 The online catalog is now live here.
 Thanks, Laura Russell, for making this exhibition possible.
-The book is for sale for $480, framed prints are each $575, framed process materials are $300.

 In celebration of the completion of Trace, I include below the complete text from my folded Marina piece.
 This text was culled and reassembled from newspaper clippings and promotional materials dating to the Brighton Marina’s design and construction in the 1960’s and 70’s, as well as from reminiscences of the area around Black Rock that was destroyed to make room for it.